Jtoney40/engr3/README.md

 ### Reflection
 The part was overall very easy to do and there was no problems at all.
+The part that was little tricky was reading the drawings that they gave us.
+Other than that it was very easy to do.